MKBM165/Gestion-Spectacle-JAVA/README.md

 # Spectacle Management System

-This is a **Java-based project** developed as part of the learning curriculum at **ESSECT**.
+This is a **Java-based project** developed as part of the learning process at **ESSECT**.
 The project demonstrates core Java principles and practical implementation of Object-Oriented Programming (OOP) concepts in managing spectacles.

 ---